 - Interior floor slabs may be susceptible to moisture migration caused by subsurface capillary action and vapor pressure.
 Moisture migration through floor slabs can break down a floor covering, its adhesive, or cause various other floor covering performance problems. - 2.
 Vapor retarders shall consist of thick, puncture proof polyethylene sheeting placed immediately below the floor slab.
 An example of this material is Stego WrapTM, a 15-mil retarder - 3.
 Alternatively, the vapor retarder may be covered with an additional 2-inch-thick layer of clean, coarse sand placed between the aggregate base course and the concrete slab-on-grade floors, if the base material and slabs are placed with a water proof roofing system in-place (See Figure G3.5 below). - 4.
 Form stakes or other sub-slab penetrations must never be allowed to puncture the vapor retarder.
-5. Plumbing penetrations and foundation edges are notoriously problematic for under-slab vapor protection - 6.
+5. Plumbing penetrations and foundation edges are notoriously problematic for under-slab vapor - protection 6.
 Carefully design and construct any vapor retarder penetrations to reduce vapor transport through any - 7.
 Even when vapor retarders are used, water vapor migration through the concrete floor slab is still - 8.
 Floor covering should be selected accordingly.
-Manufacturer's recommendations shall be followed. - 9.
-Where vapor retarders are utilized, the flooring and concrete slab contractors as well as the plastic sheeting manufacturer must be consulted regarding additional slab cure time requirements and/or the potential for slab curling.
+Manufacturer's recommendations shall be followed.
+9. Where vapor retarders are utilized, the flooring and concrete slab contractors as well as the plastic sheeting manufacturer must be consulted regarding additional slab cure time requirements and/or the or other measures to minimize slab curl will likely be required Figure G3.5.
+Flowchart to determine how vapor retarder should be installed